top of page

 Inform

-Knowledge products related to demo activities and e-mobility in general, such as light electric vehicles, urban logistics, charging infrastructure, and vehicle integration, were incorporated into the SOLUTIONSplus online toolbox and shared with the city.
-This has supported Pasig city in understanding the technicality as well as policy and planning aspects of the e-mobility system.
+Knowledge products related to demonstration activities and e-mobility in general, including light electric vehicles, mixed-use vehicle, charging infrastructure, and vehicle integration, have been incorporated into the SOLUTIONSplus online toolbox and shared with the city.
+This has supported Pasig City in comprehending the technical, policy, and planning aspects of the e-mobility system.
+Moreover, Pasig has been capacitated on how to measure and assess the impact of their e-mobility programs and interventions.
+Through the impact assessment tool, Pasig City is equipped with the knowledge on what are the key monitoring indicators to measure, what data will be needed, and how to measure it through the diverse methodologies introduced in the toolbox.

 Inspire

-Pasig stakeholders joined the Asia regional and Pasig-specific training on e-mobility in 2021 and 2022.
-In May 2021, SOLUTIONSplus organised an online training on ‘How e-mobility and integrated urban mobility planning can contribute to the SDGs in Asian cities’.
-The Asia Regional training (online), which followed in October 2021, provided a combination of introductory knowledge about the electric mobility sector and the prerequisites for planning the electric mobility ecosystem, as well as specialized topics on electric vehicle management, selecting and setting up charging infrastructure, and cross-cutting topics.
-In the same month, Pasig-specific training (online) discussed those topics addressing the local context.
+In 2021 and 2022, Pasig stakeholders actively participated in both Asian-regional and Pasig-specific training sessions on e-mobility.
+In May 2021, SOLUTIONSplus organized an online training focused on 'How e-mobility and integrated urban mobility planning can contribute to the SDGs in Asian cities.'
+The subsequent Asia Regional training (online) in October 2021 covered introductory knowledge about the electric mobility sector, prerequisites for planning the electric mobility ecosystem, and specialized topics on electric vehicle management, selecting and setting up charging infrastructure, and cross-cutting themes.
+Concurrently, the Pasig-specific training (online) in the same month delved into these topics while addressing the local context.

 Initiate